NeuroanatomyAndConnectivity/brainbundler/README.md

 etc...
 </pre>

+#### Converting ascii to .fib

+To convert a pair of ascii-files to a single .fib-file, use the following command:

+    bundler -nodes "nodefile" -cons "connectionsfile" -numcycles 0

-Parameters:
+### Parameters:

-c_thr: The compatibility threshold (default 0.8).
-This value determines how compatible two edges have to be in order to move towards a common center of gravity. c_thr is responsible for how many distinct bundles emerge from the bundling: Too low values make everything bundle together, while too high values leave too many edges unbundled.
+-c_thr: The compatibility threshold (default 0.8).
+This value determines how compatible two edges should be in order to move towards a common center of gravity. c_thr is responsible for how many distinct bundles emerge from the bundling: Too low values make everything bundle together, while too high values leave too many edges unbundled.

-start_i: Number of iterations in the first cycle; every following cycle has one iteration less.
+-start_i: Number of iterations in the first cycle; every following cycle has one iteration less.
 This parameter, like numcycles, influences the shape of the bundles.

-numcycles: Number of cycles.
+-numcycles: Number of cycles.
 This parameter determines the shape of the bundles, as well as the number of subdivision points.

-Also: To convert a pair of ascii-files to a .fib-file, use the following:

-bundler -nodes "nodefile" -cons "connectionsfile" -numcycles 0

 fibviewer
 ---------